anairsoft/stancal/README.md

 ## Support

-You can support this project by helping the [Association de Normalisation de l'Airsoft](https://ana.asso.fr).
+You can support this project by helping the [Association de Normalisation de l'Airsoft](https://ana.asso.fr) or contributing directly to the source code of this project or translating it into another language.